 Student attendance policies can vary.
 Some schools have compulsory attendance while others have a more flexible attendance policy.

-Generally, they would send a small packet of work home to be completed over the duration of the trip.
+Many schools might send a small packet of work home to be completed over the duration of the trip.
 For younger students, the teachers would ask our child to complete a daily diary of what they did on their trip so they could present it back to the class when they returned.
 In general, elementary school kids can plan around the school calendar easier than older children given that parents can school them wherever the family trip may take them.

 And of course, we homeschool several of our kids, which makes things even easier.
 I (the parent) can just ask myself (the principal) whether it’s okay to take a trip during the school year.
 I (the school principal) double-check with my wife (the teacher) and then tell myself (the parent) – “Sure thing!” 🙂